m0nm/react-useform-example/README.md

-The starter files for form validation with React Hook Form
+The final code for form validation with React Hook Form

 Clone this repo: